michaelmera/remedy/README.md

 - simplification (this requires python < 3.9)

-The entry point is `remy.gui`:
+The entry point is `remedy.gui`:

-    python -m remy.gui
+    python -m remedy.gui

 ## Usage

 The main intended usage is as a GUI for connecting to the tablet.
 The app however also supports reading from a local backup.
-The main entry point for the app is `remy.gui`.
+The main entry point for the app is `remedy.gui`.

 ## Configuration

-Starting it the fist time with `python -m remy.gui` will show an error message with the path where the app is expecting to find a configuration file (on macOS it would be something like `/Users/<user>/Library/Preferences/remy.json`).
+Starting it the fist time with `python -m remedy.gui` will show an error message with the path where the app is expecting to find a configuration file (on macOS it would be something like `/Users/<user>/Library/Preferences/remedy.json`).
 The message box will offer to open the file and populate it with some basic defaults.
-These should be enough to test basic functionality but much more can be obtained by properly configuring Remy.
+These should be enough to test basic functionality but much more can be obtained by properly configuring Remedy.
 The configuration file is a JSON file with the following structure:

 ```json